Contact us whenever you need it!

 • Notice requirements: In Georgia, the notice period for eviction can range from as little as 24 hours to up to 60 days.
 This is particularly important in cases of non-payment of rent or lease violations.
 Not adhering to the appropriate notice period can result in an invalid eviction process (Ga.
 Code Ann. § 44-7-50).

-• Prohibited practices: Engaging in self-help eviction tactics, such as changing locks, removing tenant's belongings, or shutting off utilities, is illegal in Georgia.
+• Prohibited practices: Engaging in self-help eviction tactics, such as changing locks, removing a tenant's belongings, or shutting off utilities, is illegal in Georgia.
 These actions can lead to claims of wrongful eviction.

 • Avoiding discrimination and retaliation: It is unlawful to evict a tenant based on protected characteristics such as race, gender, religion, etc., or in retaliation for actions like reporting unsafe living conditions.